NEMO Disco 15 Sleeping Bag is an innovative design with several unique and patent-pending features, with a down fill, and a great temperature rating.

 Now, to get some idea about the meaning of the numbers mentioned above, you can compare its knee and other girths with the width of the standard rectangular bag like the Teton Sports Celsius, where the width is 33 inches (84 cm).
 So you realize that the width is quite similar and you have lots of space here in this mummy bag.

 Compare it also with the NEMO Ramsey 15 where the knee girth is 53 in (135 cm), which is 28 cm smaller.

 This is a feature added to have when you need only moderate venting, so that unzipping the bag is not the best option.
 These two openings on the chest zone (see the picture) allow for some warmth release when you need it.
-So you have two zippers to regulate the temperature and to pass your arms through them if you need to check the watch or for any other reason.
+So you have two zippers to regulate the temperature.
 The same feature is in their Ramsey 15 bag.

 This is an element added under the chin opening against the draft, so you can tuck it around your shoulders and neck when you need more warmth, or you can simply push it out when you want to cool the interior a bit.

 Please see a bit more about these features in this video by NEMO: